Staircasing Mortgage

 You can check what searches each lender requires - here.

 The land on which your property is built retains a potential liability that you have to contribute to the cost of repairs to the chancel of a parish church.
 This medieval anomaly affects thousands of properties across England and Wales.
+Whilst the liability may not be recorded in the title to the property, it may still be binding on the current owner.

-As the liability relates to former rectorial land which often stretched for many miles, it can affect old or new properties, urban or rural, and the potential costs can run into thousands of pounds.
+As the liability relates to former rectorial land which often stretches for many miles, it can affect old or new properties, urban or rural, and the potential costs can run into thousands of pounds.

-The Regulated Drainage and Water Search identifies if a property is connected to the mains water supply, the location of public water drains, whether there are any public sewers within the boundaries of the property or in the near vicinity, and if any sewers or proposed sewers are adopted.
+The Regulated Drainage and Water Search identifies if a property is connected to the mains water supply, the location of public water drains, whether there are any public drains or sewers within the boundaries of the property or in the near vicinity, and if any sewers or proposed sewers are adopted.

-It also indicates whether foul water and surface water drain from the property to a public sewer, and the basis of charging for sewerage and water supply.
+It also indicates whether foul water and surface water drain from the property to a public sewer and the basis of charging for sewerage and water supply.

 The Environmental Search Report identifies past and present industrial land use, which may indicate the potential for the land to be classified as contaminated.

 Clean-up costs often exceed the value of the property and/or land.
-Most environment reports also contain information about nearby industrial processes or installations such as landfill or waste management sites, as well as pollution incidents.
+Most environment reports also contain information about nearby industrial processes or installations such as landfill sites or waste management sites, as well as pollution incidents.

 Most commonly known as the Local Authority Search, this search is mainly restricted to the property/land of the title you are buying and identifies any issues that might adversely affect it.